cmg-dev/django2_workshop/presentation/presi.md

 Although that way may not be obvious at first unless you're Dutch.
 Now is better than never.
 Although never is often better than *right* now.
-If the implementation is hard to explain, it's a bad idea.
+If the implementation is hard to explain, it is a bad idea.
 If the implementation is easy to explain, it may be a good idea.
 Namespaces are one honking great idea -- let's do more of those!
 ```